-As a class, we will be participating in a Participatory Science (aka Citizen Science) project.
-Participatory Science is the use of observations by laypeople around the world to help generate data that can be used by researchers.
-It has become an incredibly powerful resource for investigators, and a super fun hobby for lay people.
-We will be making observations for ongoing projects in the course of our class activities.
-Hopefully you will appreciate how even novice naturalists can facilitate scientific progress.
+- As a class, we will be participating in a Participatory Science (aka Citizen Science) project related to the Outdoor Campus Collaborative, a campus BioBlitz. - "Participatory science" is the use of observations by laypeople around the world to help generate data that can be used by researchers.
+It has become an incredibly powerful resource for investigators, and a super fun hobby for lay people. - A "Bioblitz" is a one-day event when an entire community comes together with the sole aim of identifying every single life form in a specified area and uploading this information to the international biodiversity-recording platform, iNaturalist.
+Our area will be the campus.
+The date is still TBD, and there will be alternatives if you are unavailable on that day. - Hopefully you will appreciate how even novice naturalists can facilitate scientific progress.